-A unique combination of geographical factors contributes to the biodiversity and you can expect to see: pronghorn antelope, prairie rattlesnakes, northern leopard frog, two-tailed swallowtail butterfly, ferruginous hawk, plains spadefoot toad, beavers, and many more.
+A unique combination of geographical factors contributes to the biodiversity and you can expect to see: pronghorn antelope, prairie rattlesnakes, northern leopard frogs, two-tailed swallowtail butterflies, ferruginous hawks, plains spadefoot toads, beavers, and many more.
 Writing-on-Stone is home to a number of significant bird species, so birding is also a popular activity.

 Besides the abundant and varied wildlife, it is important to also mention the unique flora and fauna found in Writing-on-Stone.
 This includes nearly 400 flowering plant species, and over 80 species that are uncommon or rare in Alberta found within the park.